A Guide to Better Brushing

 Here are some simple steps for brushing your teeth effectively with a manual toothbrush.
 Remember that everybody has different needs, so if this doesn’t feel right, talk to us.
 We will be able to guide you in the right direction.

-4-To clean the inside surfaces of your front teeth, tilt the brush vertically and make several small, circular strokes with the front part
+4. To clean the inside surfaces of your front teeth, tilt the brush vertically and make several small, circular strokes with the front part of the brush.

-6-Brush your tongue to help freshen your breath and clean your mouth
+6. Brush your tongue to help freshen your breath and clean your mouth by removing bacteria.

 Be sure to brush thoroughly with a fluoride toothpaste last thing at night and at least one other time during the day.
 If you regularly keep getting discomfort or bleeding after brushing, tell us!